dongvt/data-structures/1-linkedList.md

 Here is a visualization:
 ![get linked list](img/add-index-linked-list.gif)

-Aditionally, we have some special cases to handle:
+Additionally, we have some special cases to handle:

 * What would happen if `index` is 0?
 * What would happen if `index` is greater than the current size